What We Do

 Lawyers in CPCS’s Children and Family Law Division (CAFL) represent children and parents in cases in which the Department of Children and Families (DCF) removes children from their homes because of claims of neglect or abuse.
 These cases are called care and protection (C&P) cases or termination of parental rights cases.
 CAFL also provides lawyers to children and parents in child requiring assistance (CRA) cases.
 Some CRA cases involve parents asking the Juvenile Court for help with challenges at home; others involve children who are truant from school or who run away from home.
 We also represent children and parents in contested guardianship cases.

 Most CAFL lawyers are private attorneys.
 Others are CPCS staff members, who work in partnership with CPCS staff social workers.
+Our staff offices include ten “public division” trial offices, a “public division” appellate office, and a “conflicts” trial office (which is wholly separate for conflict-of-interest purposes).
 Whether private or staff, our lawyers protect the rights of parents and children to remain together whenever possible and their right to be reunited quickly when children are removed from their homes.
 We also work to ensure that DCF and other agencies provide our parent and child clients the support and services they need and to which they are entitled under the law.